Labor & Delivery

 - Allows baby to stay skin-to-skin and helps encourage breastfeeding

 After delivering your baby, you’ll be taken to your postpartum room and provided with all the information you’ll need for the remainder of your hospital stay.
 Our staff will assist you with your personal care and recovery, and will answer any questions about your baby’s care.
-Your physician and pediatrician will also visit daily to keep you informed of your own and your baby’s progress.
+Your physician and pediatric provider will also visit daily to keep you informed of your own and your baby’s progress.

 When it’s time to go home, you’ll be provided with hospital discharge and prescription instructions from your physician and your baby’s healthcare provider.
 Discharge time is 11:00 AM.
 Please make arrangements with your partner or a family member to arrive by 10:00 AM in preparation to go home.